DMSaunders/event-fraud-case-study-public/README.md

 #### Deliverables

 * A dashboard for investigators to use which helps them identify new events that are worthy of investigation for fraud.
 This will pull in new data regularly, and update a useful display for the investigation team.
-* A ten-minute presentation on your process and results.
+* A ten-minute presentation on our process and results.

 #### Problem Statement